audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/tutorials/property-list-tutorial.md

 ### \*TRACK\* CLIPS Property <a href="#track_clips_property" id="track_clips_property"></a>

 This property contains a list of start and end times of each audio clip in the track.
-This property is more likely to find uses in [Nyquist Macros ](macro-tutorial.md)than in standard Nyquist plug-ins.
+This property is more likely to find uses in [Nyquist Macros ](macro-tutorial.md)than in standard Nyquist plugins.
 Note that this property refers to the entire selected track, and not only the selected portion of the track.

 #### **\*TRACK\* CLIPS data for mono tracks**